-Funding Requirements and Sources: primarily various Federal and State grants; municipal funds only if sufficient
+Funding Requirements and Sources: primarily various Federal and State grants; municipal funds

-Task Brief Description Municipal Roads General Permit Assist municipalities, upon request, with compiling existing inventories of stormwater infrastructure, stream geomorphic information, culvert inventories, road erosion inventories and capital budgets, and Road Erosion Risk Analysis maps to assist in developing implementation priorities under the municipal roads general permit.
-This information will also feed into the development and implementation of the three Tactical Basin Plans in the County: Lamoille River; Winooski River and Northern Lake Champlain Direct to Lake Streams In concert with Tactical Basin Planning (see Figure X).
-Lamoille River (Planning 2016; Monitoring & Assessment 2018 2019): towns of Milton, Colchester, Jericho, Underhill, Westford and Essex Winooski River (Planning 2017 2018; Monitoring & Assessment 2020 2021): Burlington, Colchester, Essex, Hinesburg, Huntington, Jericho, Shelburne, South Burlington, Richmond, Williston and Winooski.
-Northern Lake Champlain (Monitoring & Assessment 2016 2017; Planning 2018 2019): Burlington, Colchester, Essex, Hinesburg, Milton, Richmond, Shelburne, South Burlington and Westford.
-Inventory work is planned for 2016-2017 in: Bolton, Essex, Huntington, Jericho, Richmond, St. George, Underhill and Williston.
-Inventory work for 2017-2021 is planned but exact municipalities remains to be determined.

-Assist municipalities with development and implementation of Road Stormwater Management Plan consistent with pending Vermont Municipal Roads General Permit (MRGP) to mitigate the following hazards and address atttendant vulnerabilities:
+Task Brief Description Assist municipalities with development and implementation of Road Stormwater Management Plan consistent with pending Vermont Municipal Roads General Permit (MRGP) to mitigate the following hazards and address attendant vulnerabilities: Hazards Mitigated • Severe Rainstorm • Fluvial Erosion Assist municipalities as needed with Inventory of Priority Road Segments (PRS) both currently meeting and not meeting MRGP standards.

-Hazards Mitigated

-- 1.Severe Rainstorm

-- 2.Fluvial Erosion

-- 3. Water Pollution

-Vulnerabilities Addressed:

-- 1. Damage to public infrastructure

-- 2.Impairments to local waterways and Lake Champlain

-- 3. Budgetary Impacts

-Assist municipalities as needed with Inventory of Priority Road Segments (PRS) both currently meeting and not meeting MRGP standards.
 The inventory will include a map of segments meeting and not meeting the MRGP standards and include total mileage of road segments in each category by road type.
 The inventory will include a remediation plan (capital budget) for each site not currently meeting standards that will be addressed within the 5 year implementation schedule.
 This inventory will be updated every 5 years.
 The MRGP standards must be implemented on all priority road segments as soon as possible, but no later than 20 years from permit issuance.

+• Water Pollution Vulnerabilities Addressed:

+Damage to public infrastructure

+Impairments to local waterways and Lake Champlain

+Budgetary Impacts

 Transportation Infrastructure Mitigation Project Scoping Assist with finding funds to develop conceptual design & construction cost estimates for transportation infrastructure upgrade or replacement such as culverts, bridges, ditches, grading, etc. to reduce damages from hazard events.